 Ways to Save on Car Repair

-- Call around for a second opinion: Even if you’ve gone to the same mechanic for years, don’t accept the first quote you’re given.
+Call around for a second opinion.
+Even if you’ve gone to the same mechanic for years, don’t accept the first quote you’re given.
 Call around to find the best price and ask about discounts.

 Finance Your New or Used Vehicle with a PSECU Auto Loan

 If you’ve decided to replace your vehicle, we’re here to help make the process as easy as possible.
-We offer low rates and flexible terms to put you in the car of your dreams.
+We offer competitive rates and flexible terms to put you in the car of your dreams.

 *You can earn 1.5% cash rewards on purchases.
-You can earn 2% cash rewards on purchases if you maintain a PSECU checking account and qualifying monthly direct deposit of at least $500.
+You can earn 2% cash rewards on purchases if you maintain a PSECU checking account and qualifying monthly direct deposit(s) of at least $500.
+Some exclusions may apply.
 See the Visa® Founder’s Card and Visa® Alumni Rewards Card Rewards Program Terms and Conditions for full details.